blizzard318/TestWebsite/README.md

-# CloudFlareTest
+#CloudFlare Test
-This is just for me to test out what this CloudFlare Page thing is about.
+This is just to test CloudFlare stuff.